 “You don’t have a soul.
 You are a Soul.
 You have a body.”

 I don’t know if CS Lewis is exactly right, but he is getting at the same idea – that we are something more than our physical selves.
 We aren’t reducible to our physical selves.
-Our physical selves aren’t even made up of the same molecules they once were.
-Not one molecule remains from my 22-year old self.
+Our physical selves aren’t even made up of the same molecules that once existed in us.
+Not one molecule remains from my 22-year old self – yet my self remains.